MeteoSwiss-APN/devops/CodeDev.rst

   DYCORE_SPEC="cosmo-dycore@master real_type=float build_type=Release"

-In your working directory of cosmo, build a C++ dycore executable, stop it manually after the test of dycore and before the cosmo installation begins
+In your working directory of cosmo, build, install a C++ dycore executable and launch its tests using:

 .. code-block:: bash

   cd </path/to/cosmo>
-  spack devbuildcosmo -t cosmo@dev-build ^DYCORE_SPEC
+  spack dev-build --test=root $DYCORE_SPEC

-Recompile using devbuildcosmo (might be unstable)
+Recompile using dev-build (might be unstable)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Just use directly devbuildcosmo still you have to stop it manually before the cosmo installation:
+Just use the -u build option of dev-build.
+If you already have an installed dycore you have to first uninstall it:

 .. code-block:: bash

+  spack uninstall $DYCORE_SPEC
   cd </path/to/cosmo>
-  spack devbuildcosmo cosmo@dev-build ^DYCORE_SPEC #use -c option if you want a make clean
+  spack dev-build -u build $DYCORE_SPEC

 COSMO
 -------------